harish-veeramani/Q-Jot/README.md

 ### Technology stack

-JavaScript, Node, Express, MongoDB, Boostrap.
+JavaScript, Node, Express, MongoDB, Bootstrap.

 ## Test it out
 Try the app [here](https://quickjot.herokuapp.com/).
 It is currently deployed on Heroku.